Domestic Violence Restraining Orders in Alaska

-If you believe that you have been the victim of domestic violence and wish to seek a protective order preventing someone from having contact with you or your child or ward, you need to file the appropriate paperwork with your local court.
+If you believe that you have been the victim of Domestic violence in Alaska and wish to seek a protective order preventing someone from having contact with you or your child or ward, you need to file the appropriate paperwork with your local court.

-If you are located in Anchorage, the Boney courthouse located at 303 K Street, Anchorage, Alaska 99501 has an office on the first floor that deals with domestic violence restraining orders in Anchorage.
+If you are located in Anchorage, the Boney courthouse located at 303 K Street, Anchorage, Alaska 99501 has an office on the first floor that deals with Domestic violence “Alaska” restraining orders in Anchorage.